MERRY CHRISTMAS: VOYAGE OF THE DAMNED

 Rose rolled her eyes and turned to the bow, and the fissure it had created in the TARDIS.
 "Why?" she mouthed to the TARDIS, then looked to the Doctor.
 Was the TARDIS deliberately crashing into other ships now, to stop the Doctor from absurdly explaining why she was (but apparently, wasn't) a Time Lady?
 Rose knew who she was, deep down, in her hearts.

-He gave her a sideways look, an eyebrow raised, but continued working, turning a handle vigourously.
+The Doctor gave her a sideways look, an eyebrow raised, but continued working, turning a handle vigourously.

 Jack called out something about the assembled Lords of Genghis Khan being pushovers.
 Rose ignored Jack, and walked swiftly to the Doctor's side.
 Behind her, she heard the TARDIS repairing itself, and the presence in her mind told her to relax.